Increase BDNF to level up your brain.

 That means that if you go to bed at 9 pm and wake up at 6 am, you'll only have to wait 3 hours before having your first meal.

-The essential fatty acids EPA and DHA have been linked to normalized expression of BDNF in the brain.
+The essential fatty acids EPA and DHA increase BDNF levels in the brain.

 DHA helps regulate gene expression and protects neurons from death.